-Latest UN reports say Finland, Norway and Denmark are the happiest countries to live in, even for foreigners, so applying to a Master’s degree in a Scandinavian country might be about more than you getting a top-notch education.
-You might find out that your overall student life is... well... happy!
+Latest UN reports say Finland, Norway and Denmark are the happiest countries to live in, even for foreigners.
+So, applying to a Master’s degree in a Scandinavian country might be about more than just getting top-notch education.
+You might find out that your overall student life is...well...happy!

 Before we start, you should know that the most popular study options for English-taught Master’s in Finland, Norway, Sweden and Denmark are: